CSE237SP2022/project-team1/README.md

 Users will be able to:
 - record their meals for the day
-- see their cumuklative calorie count
+- see their cumulative calorie count
 - save common foods so they don't have to input calories every time
 - Prolly some other things...